crums-io/skipledger/docs/sldg_manual.md

 The sldg commands are documented in this section.
 Some details of the command line arguments may be missing below.
 The aim here is to complement what's already self-document in sldg's own (arguably over-verbose) `-help` listing.

-Note, as a rule, command and argument order do not matter.

 ### setup

 The *setup* command walks you thru setting up a config file.
 It doesn't actually read or write to the DB, tho it does allow you test whether